7bitcoder/7bitConf/README.md

     return 0;
 }
 ```

-In this case custom SettingParserConfig is used in addEnvironmentVariables method, keySplitters is cleared to prevent
+In this case, custom SettingParserConfig is used in addEnvironmentVariables method, keySplitters is cleared to prevent
-extracting nested keys and typeMarkers is cleared to prevent type
+extracting nested keys and typeMarkers is cleared to prevent type extraction.
-extraction

-### Custom Setting Parser
+## Custom Setting Parser

-Library provides a SettingParserBuilder to create customized SettingParser
+The library provides a SettingParserBuilder to create customized SettingParser, builder allows using custom value
+deserializer, config, settingSplitter, and valueDeserializersMap.

+### Advanced Usage Scenario

+All command line options should be loaded as not nested objects (no key splitting) with consideration of new type
+"myType" will set the option value to "emptyValue" string if no value was provided, myType should be used as the default
+type, additional setting prefix should be considered '//' and default type should be also used if the type was not
+recognized, solution:

 ```cpp
 #include <SevenBit/Conf.hpp>